-- Utilise existing masts, buildings and other structures unless the need for a new site can be robustly justified; - ii.
+i.
+Utilise existing masts, buildings and other structures unless the need for a new site can be robustly justified;

+- ii.
 Integrate successfully with the scale, character and appearance of the building on which or space in which the equipment is located, and the surrounding area; and - iii.
-Do not have an unacceptable adverse impact upon the borough's heritage assets or the natural environment. - 10.3.1 The Council recognises the growing importance of the need for modern, effective communications systems to serve local residents and businesses and their crucial role in both the national and local economy. - 10.3.2 The benefits of enhanced digital connectivity are far reaching, with wider access to broadband not only encouraging local enterprise, but also paving the way for flexibility for residents to work from home, save on transport costs and reduce congestion.
-These are principles of sustainable economic growth and development that align well with the guiding principles of the NPPF (paragraph 42).
-Benefits of wider broadband access are also conveyed to local authorities, with enhanced communications networks providing opportunity to improve health, education and public service provision across the borough. - 10.3.3 As technology continues to advance and new ways to better deliver communications infrastructure constantly sought, it is important that developers take the necessary steps to 'future proof' their developments, incorporating into design the latest construction methods and in-built physical infrastructure necessary to enable the delivery of high-speed broadband services.
-This includes the installation of direct fibre optic cable access and the provision of ducting from the buildings access point to the public highway. - 10.3.4 In regards telecommunications infrastructure, the Government has issued Permitted Development rights to a variety of minor forms of telecommunications development.
+Do not have an unacceptable adverse impact upon the borough's heritage assets or the natural environment. - 10.3.1 The Council recognises the growing importance of the need for modern, effective communications systems to serve local residents and businesses and their crucial role in both the national and local economy.
+The aim is to improve connectivity whether that's through mobile, wireless or broadband infrastructure. - 10.3.2 The benefits of enhanced digital connectivity are far reaching, with wider access to broadband not only encouraging local enterprise, but also paving the way for flexibility for residents to work from home, save on transport costs and reduce congestion.
+These are principles of sustainable economic growth and development that align well with the guiding principles of the National Planning Policy Framework (NPPF) (paragraph 42).
+Benefits of wider broadband access are also conveyed to local authorities, with enhanced communications networks providing opportunity to improve health, education and public service provision across the borough. - 10.3.3 As technology continues to advance and new ways to deliver better communications infrastructure are being constantly sought, it is important that developers take the necessary steps to 'future proof' their developments, incorporating into design the latest construction methods and in-built physical infrastructure necessary to enable the delivery of high-speed broadband services.
+This includes the installation of direct fibre optic cable access and the provision of ducting from the buildings accesss point to the public highway. - 10.3.4 With regard to telecommunications infrastructure, the Government has issued Permitted Development rights to a variety of minor forms of telecommunications development.
 Part 24 of the General Permitted Development Order (1995) (as amended) "Development by Telecommunications Code System Operators" allows telecommunications operators to install and replace certain types of telecommunications equipment, provided certain criteria are met without the need for planning permission.
-Although the Council cannot object to the principle of development, in some instances, it can exercise control over the siting and appearance of telecommunications equipment in the interests of protecting amenity.
-Therefore, Policy 25 seeks to ensure the appropriate balance between providing essential telecommunications infrastructure and protecting the environment and local amenity is struck, particularly in areas of nature conservation, open space, and historic townscape that are more likely to be sensitive to the installation of new masts and structures than other land uses.

-10.3.5 With continual advances in technology and a subsequent increase in demand for higher speed telecommunications equipment expected, it is essential that the proliferation of new telecommunications structures is controlled, their visual impact appropriately mitigated, and opportunities for the rationalisation or screening of equipment already installed on existing masts, buildings and associated street cabinets provided.
+Although the Council cannot object to the principle of development, in some instances it can exercise control over the siting and appearance of telecommunications equipment in the interests of protecting amenity.
+Therefore, Policy 25 seeks to ensure the appropriate balance between providing essential telecommunications infrastructure and protecting the environment and local amenity is struck, particularly in areas of nature conservation, open space, and historic townscape that are more likely to be sensitive to the installation of new masts and structures than other land uses. - 10.3.5 With continual advances in technology and a subsequent increase in demand for higher speed telecommunications equipment expected, it is essential that the proliferation of new telecommunications structures is controlled, their visual impact appropriately mitigated, and opportunities for the rationalisation or screening of equipment already installed on existing masts, buildings and associated street cabinets provided.
 Consequently, planning applications must be accompanied by detailed supplementary information which provides the technical justification for the proposed development, including the area of search, details of any consultation undertaken, the proposed structure and measures to minimise its visual impact.